Coffee talk with the Dude of Food

 The Dude of Food likes Leberkasse und kaffe

-A good way to start a leisurely saturday is with a leberkasse from the downtown LA Grand Central food court.
+A good way to start a leisurely Saturday is with a Leberkasse from the downtown LA Grand Central food court.

 They need to do something about the parking though.
 The street is $4.00 an hour and the lot across the street is $5.00 flat.
 Can’t imagine what it’s like on weekday but it must be madness.
 Probably not best suited for folks who are on a budget or quick lunch break unless you can walk from your office.